bihor/camaliga/Documentation/Administration/Extended-Templates/Index.rst

 Since camaliga 5.0.0 there are now three ways to use these extended templates / functions:

 - For the list view you can select an extended template.
-Since the advanced list action is cached, the search form will be sent to itself with the parameter no_cache = 1.
+Since the advanced list action is cached, the search form can be sent to itself with the parameter no_cache = 1.
   Admittedly, this is not an elegant solution, but a practical solution.
-Up to version 4.0.0, there were even more templates, which functioned according to this principle, but which are no longer available for selection and will be completely removed in version 6.0.0.
+Up to version 4.0.0, there were even more templates, which functioned according to this principle, but which are no longer available.
 Therefore, you should now read further.

 - The extended Google Maps template will never be cached at all, which is why it does not need the parameter no_cache = 1 .
   The template does not mean as before MapExtended.html but search.html.
 The search form is integrated there via a partial.